edween69/dnd-dungeon-master/README.md

   - Console combat engine and temporary `main()` for combat testing

 - `assets/`
-  - `images/UI/...` – menus
+  - `images/UI/...` – menus (start, character select)
-  - `images/characters/...` – player and enemy sprites
+  - `images/characters/...` – player and enemy sprites (character select + gameplay)
-  - `images/environments/...` – combat backgrounds
+  - `images/environments/...` – exploration/combat backgrounds (gameplay)

+- `dat/`
-  - `dat/Character_Starting_Stats.csv` – all starting stats
+  - `Character_Starting_Stats.csv` – all starting stats

 ---

 ## Status / Notes

-- Only **Student** is fully playable and selectable.
+- Only **Student** is somewhat playable and selectable.
-- Rat, Professor, and Attila exist visually but have no real implementation yet.
+- Rat, Professor, and Attila exist visually in the character select screen but have no real implementation yet.
 - GUI combat only fully supports **Attack** right now.
 - Console combat has more complete logic than the GUI flow.
 - Resources use manual `new[]` / `delete[]` in `enterScreen` / `exitScreen`, so ordering and cleanup matter.

 ---

-## Building

-Build and run instructions are handled separately.